junxit/us-congress-bills-113/metadata.md

 - 2014-01-28 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1471)
 - 2014-01-28 — The previous question was ordered pursuant to the rule. (consideration: CR H1470)
 - 2014-01-28 — The resolution provides for consideration of H.R.
 7, under a closed rule with one hour of debate on the bill.
 The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 113-33 shall be considered as adopted.
 Also the rule provides for consideration of the conference report to accompany H.R.
 2642.
+- 2014-01-29 — Received in the Senate and Read twice and referred to the Committee on Finance.